bytemare/gonetmon/README.md

 That just downloaded the project into your $GOPATH/src, and you're set.

-## 'I just wanna see what this stuff does'
+## 'Alright, get me to it !'

-Ok cowboy, here you go :
+Here you go :

 ```shell
 cd $GOPATH/src/github.com/bytemare/gonetmon/Tests